 Before saying goodbye to your account for good, it is advised that you first download a copy of your information from Facebook:

-- After clicking, a seperate dropdown menu will appear.
+Step 2: After clicking, a separate dropdown menu will appear.
 Find “Settings” and click it.
 Go to Privacy and Your Facebook information.

 However, it may take up to 90 days (or almost 3 months) before Facebook can delete every single thing that you’ve posted, liked or shared in your account and in their backup systems.
 They will be wiping all the data connected to your account.